Frequently Asked Questions – Probate in New Zealand

 When is probate required in NZ?

 Probate is generally needed when the deceased held assets in their sole name, such as land or property, or when a bank requires it.
-Until 23 September 2025 most institutions require probate if the value at any single institution exceeds $15,000.
-From 24 September 2025 this statutory threshold increases to $40,000, although individual banks may still apply lower internal limits.
+Most institutions require probate if the value at any single institution exceeds the statutory threshold of $40,000 (raised from $15,000 in September 2025), although individual banks may still apply lower internal limits.

 When is probate not required in NZ?

-If the value of sole-name assets at any one institution is below the relevant threshold ($15,000 until 23 September 2025, rising to $40,000 from 24 September 2025), or if the assets are jointly owned, have named beneficiaries such as life insurance or KiwiSaver, or are held in trust, probate is often unnecessary.
+If the value of sole-name assets at any one institution is below the relevant threshold ($40,000; raised from $15,000 in September 2025), or if the assets are jointly owned, have named beneficiaries such as life insurance or KiwiSaver, or are held in trust, probate is often unnecessary.
 Always check the specific bank or provider's policy.

 How long does probate take in NZ?